mlongo4290/mattermost-wunderground-slash-command/README.md

 Return simple weather information from wunderground

 It requires python3 and supervisor on your system.
+You will also need an api key from [wunderground](https://www.wunderground.com/)

 The final result is something like this